Valentine Prax

-Valentine Henriette Prax, (23 July 1897 – 15 April 1981), was a French expressionist and cubist painter.
+Valentine Henriette Prax (23 July 1897 – 15 April 1981) was a French expressionist and cubist painter.

 Biography

-Valentine Henriette Prax was born in Bône (now Annaba).
+Prax was born on 23 July 1897 (Note: Also cited as 1899.) in Bône, French Algeria (present-day Algeria).
 Her father was French of Catalan origin and Vice-Consul of Spain and Portugal in Bône, and of a Marseilles mother of Sicilian origin.
-She grew up in French Algeria, North Africa, where she studied art at the École des Beaux-Arts in Algiers (School of Fine Arts) in Algiers.
+Raised in French Algeria, Prax studied art in Algiers at the École nationale des beaux-arts d'Alger.
 She fulfilled her long-held dream to travel to France when she moved to Paris in 1919.
 When she rented the tiny "glass cage" of her studio in 35 Rue Rousselet, she said she became "the captive bird for fifty francs per month."
 She was alone, timid and poor, but she was in Paris.

 There, she met Ossip Zadkine, a sculptor of Russian origin, who introduced her to the close-knit world of their avant-garde Montparnasse neighborhood.
 They married in the summer of 1920.
 In that same year, Prax made her first solo exhibition at a Paris gallery in April.

 As she began gaining recognition among Parisian art lovers, the Galerie Berthe Weill devoted an exhibition to her in January 1924.
 The young couple's fortunes rose.
 In 1928 the couple bought a studio house in Paris and in September 1934 they acquired a dilapidated country house that could accommodate 4 studios in southwestern France, in Les Arques.

 For inspiration, Prax turned to typical village life there, exploring "rural peasant life in a raw expressionistic manner."
 In 1937, she was invited to participate in the prestigious Paris exhibition.